jundalisay/superb/content/en/research/socrates/simple-republic/book-9/chapter-3.md

 {{< l a="Socrates" >}}
 The essence of the invariable partake of knowledge in the same degree as of essence and of truth in the same degree.
 Conversely, that which has less of truth will also have less of essence.

-<b>Generally, those things which are in the service of the body have less of truth and essence than those which are in the service of the soul.</b> The body itself has less of truth and essence than the soul.
+**Generally, those things which are in the service of the body have less of truth and essence than those which are in the service of the soul.**

+The body itself has less of truth and essence than the soul.
 A thing that has more real existence has a deeper and truer existence that something that is less real.

 - A pleasure that is deeper and according to its nature is really more pleasurable.
 - A pleasure which is shallow will give less satisfaction and will give less real pleasure.
+{{< /l >}}

+{{< l a="Socrates" >}}
 Those who do not know wisdom and virtue are always busy with gluttony and sensuality.

 - They go down and up again up to the middle point.